surahj/notes_api/README.md

 ### `POST /login`

-Log in a new user and return token for authentication, the token expires after one hour.
+Log in a new user and return token for authentication, the token expires after five hours.

 #### Query Parameters